From Rimini to Urbino by bike: on the traces of Piero della Francesca

-From Rimini we will explore the Marecchia valley, crossing the Southern tip of the region, towards the Tiberina valley and finally Montefeltro.
+From Rimini, we will explore the Marecchia valley, crossing the Southern tip of the region, towards the Montefeltro, Tiberina valley and finally Urbino.
 A sinuous itinerary among the gentle green hills of the area, that will touch some of the most important art cities that played a key role in the history of medieval-to-Renaissance Northern Italy.
 Are you ready?

-Duration: two days / one week depending of you decide to stop in the art cities
+Duration: two days / one week depending on you decide to stop in the art cities

 In awe and astonishment, we cross the river Marecchia on the Bridge of Tiberius, built by the Romans over 2000 years ago.
 The Roman traces of Rimini do not end here, and we circumnavigate the city centre in order to reach the Triumphant Arch of Augustus, erected in 27 BC at the far end of the Via Flaminia.

-It’s time to hit the gas for us, so we take the Via Flaminia and after 12 km we reach the first stage of our journey, the National Museum of motorcycle.
-It was built in 1993 and preserves over 250 models of 55 brands, plus a specialised library.
+It’s time to hit the gas for us, so we take the Via Flaminia and after 12 km we reach the first stage of our journey, the National Museum of Motorcycle.
+It was built in 1993 and preserves over 250 models of 55 brands, plus a specialized library.
 The museum is not excessively big, but we take our time to visit it.

-After some kilometres along the SP258 we arrive in the village of San Leo, one of the most impressive villages of the entire province thanks to its imposing position and to the fortress on its top, nearly impossible to reach.
+After some kilometers along the SP258, we arrive in the village of San Leo, one of the most impressive villages of the entire province thanks to its imposing position and to the fortress on its top, nearly impossible to reach.
 Parking the bike aside, we visit the inner part of the fortress, where once Felice Orsini and the famous Count of Cagliostro were imprisoned.

-After the visit it’s time for lunch with a delicious plate of tagliatelle, and we plan a second pause in Novafeltria for a coffee.
-From San Leo we continue of the street passing by the convent of Sant’Igne and then take the SP258 again.
+After the visit, it’s time for lunch with a delicious plate of tagliatelle, and we plan a second pause in Novafeltria for a coffee.
+From San Leo, we continue on the street passing by the convent of Sant’Igne and then take the SP258 again.
 Among the villages of the area, Novafeltria is definitely worth a visit, with its medieval monuments and ancient forests on the top of mount Monte Pincio.

-Our evening stop is Renaissance village Sansepolcro, home-town of painter Piero della Francesca, who drew marvellous frescoes capable of moving the hardest heart of stone.
-We are staying here for the night, tomorrow we will visit the city with no hurry.
-The territory offers a variety of isolated churches, medieval villages and gentle slopes, that Piero della Francesca admired and portrayed during his pilgrimages in Central Italy.
+Our evening stop is Renaissance village Sansepolcro, home-town of painter Piero Della Francesca, who drew marvellous frescoes capable of moving the hardest heart of stone.
+We are staying here for the night, tomorrow we will visit the city in no hurry.
+The territory offers a variety of isolated churches, medieval villages, and gentle slopes, that Piero Della Francesca admired and portrayed during his pilgrimages in Central Italy.

 The following day, after a stop in Anghiari and Arezzo, we are ready to go home.
 The state street SS73 bis (called Senese-Aretina) is a continuum of curves, especially at the passage of Bocca Trabaria*, 1049 m asl.
 From here, we reach first Urbania, then Urbino, whose centre has been declared Unesco World Heritage Site thanks to its historical brick constructions.